radturkin/radturkin/README.md

 ### Hi there 👋

-<h3 align="center">Just a Machine Learning Engineer trying to make a difference for tomorrow</h3>
+<h3 align="center">Solutions oriented Machine Learning Engineer, harnessing data to create positive change</h3>

 - 🤔 I was recently impacted by company wide layoffs and currently looking for new work in Data Science and/or Machine Learning.